atsushieno/aqua/README.md

 To build native hosting stuff, you will have to install sfizz dependencies such as libjack-dev and libsndfile-dev, then run `./build.sh`.
 As the build result, there will be `sfizz-aria2web/dist/lib/lv2/sfizz.lv2`

-Also, as the current implementation limitation, only zrythm is the target host, until we [support process isolation](https://github.com/atsushieno/aria2web/issues/4).
+Also, as a current implementation limitation, only zrythm is the target host, until we [support process isolation](https://github.com/atsushieno/aria2web/issues/4).

+## Debugging

+Debugging HTML parts is easy; you can just use any HTTP server e.g. `npx http-server`, open `index.html` from any browser, and use its debugging console.
+(You cannot open the page as in `file:` URL because the app needs access to local resources which is not allowed for the scheme.)

+Debugging the LV2 UI plugin is not intuitive.
+For @atsushieno, the debuggee is `zrythm` which is locally built and installed, with LV2_PATH that points to `sfizz-aria2web/dist/lib/lv2` mentioned above.

 ## Licenses